 In Canada, Western Canadian Select (WCS) crude is the benchmark price for our oil sands accommodations' customers.
 Pricing for WCS is driven by several factors.
 A significant factor affecting WCS pricing is the underlying price for WTI.
 As WTI prices have improved over the past few years with the global economic recovery, WCS prices have also improved.
 Another significant factor affecting WCS pricing has been transportation.
 Historically, WCS has traded at a discount to WTI, or "WCS Basis Differential," due to transportation costs and limited capacity to move growing Canadian crude oil production to U.S. refineries.
 Depending on the extent of pipeline capacity availability, the WCS Basis Differential has varied.
 With the increase in global oil prices and increased transportation capacity from the oil sands region due to rail and barge alternatives, the absolute price of WCS has increased and the WCS Basis Differential has decreased.
-WCS prices in 2013 averaged \$73.58 per barrel compared to \$71.80 per barrel in 2012.
-However, the WCS Basis Differential widened substantially from below \$15 per barrel to \$22 per barrel as of March 14, 2014, as production increased and demand from U.S. refineries declined due to maintenance requirements.
+WCS prices in the third quarter of 2013 averaged \$83.10 per barrel compared to \$76.10 per barrel in the third quarter of 2012.
+However, the WCS Basis Differential widened substantially from below \$15 per barrel to \$26 per barrel as of February 7, 2014, as production increased and demand from U.S. refineries declined due to maintenance requirements.
 Should the price of WTI decline or the WCS Basis Differential widen further, our oil sands customers' may delay additional investments or reduce their spending in the oil sands region.